bigdataprocessor/bigdataprocessor1/README.md

 For each image plane this method runs an automated tresholding algorithm, currently it is the "Default" method of ImageJ (https://imagej.net/Auto_Threshold#Default).
 We might add other thresholding methods in the future.
 Please let us know if you prefer another one.

+##  Example use cases

+- Viewing, cropping and binning of TB-sized Leica light sheet, Luxendo light sheet, and electron microscopy data sets.
+- Computing drift correction of a 2.4 TB data set in 10-30 minutes (excluding resaving the corrected data).